- 110 hp Power

 - 68 lb-ft Torque

 ABS is an integral part of the bike, which we take for granted.
 But getting to this point was no easy task.
-The road was long, at least as long as the history of the bike itself.
-Bikes were becoming faster and faster but also needed to be stopped in some way.
-Obviously enough, it was all proportionare to the performance and roads of the time.
-From the first rudimental leather belts, we progressed to drum brakes with the much-coveted “4-shoe brakes”, the ultimate for racing back then.
-Powerful but “harsh” brakes, with no finesse, especially in the wet.
-Who knows whether the riders of the time, who had to deal with with wheel lockouts and broken Bowden cables, could have imagined today's breakthroughs.
+The road was long, at least as long as the history of the bike itself, which was traveling at increasingly high speeds but that also needed to be stopped in some way.
+All in relation to the performance and roads of the time of course.
+From the first rudimental leather belts, we progressed to drum brakes with the highly desirable “4 wheel clamps” of the day, the ultimate for those who raced.
+Powerful but “brusque” brakes, in no way modular, especially in the wet.
+Who knows whether the riders of time, bothered by unwanted locking and broken mechanical cables, could have imagined where we’d end up.

-Bosch ABS Cornering is the missing link in the evolution of braking systems.
-A link that could only be added after integrating the inertial platform into the bike’s electronics.
-Thanks to this platform, the ECU can identify the bike’s exact position in space, or rather to what extent it is leaning, accelerating and braking.
-Essentially, Bosch ABS Cornering is able to regulate the pressure of the braking system, preventing any so-called “downside” or rather a crash caused by the front forks bottoming out.
+Bosch ABS Cornering is the missing piece in the braking systems puzzle.
+A piece that could only be added after integrating the inertial platform into the bike’s electronics.
+Thanks to said platform, the ECU can identify the bike’s exact position in space, or rather to what extent it is leaning, accelerating and braking.
+Essentially, Bosch ABS Cornering is able to regulate the pressure of the braking system, preventing any so-called “downside” or rather a crash caused by the locking of the front of the bike.